olateekay/DevOps-excercise/README.md

 Ansible playbook ,playbook_lb provisions the load balancer and also updates the config file for load balancer based on _number of web nodes created.
 It uses facts from ansible to get the ip address of the hosts and add them in load balancer config of nginx.

-You can now call `vagrant up` on the terminal
+Clone this project, then run `vagrant up` on the terminal

 This will start the VM, and run the provisioning playbook.
 To re-run a playbook on an existing VM, just run: